glichtner/pyperunner/README.rst

 .. end-badges

-Yet another ETL pipeline runner for pure python, using multiprocessing and directed acyclic graphs.
+PypeRunner is an easy to use yet powerful workflow pipeline tool written in pure python, with parallel processing of tasks, smart caching of results and reproducible runs.
+PypeRunner allows for the creation of complex workflows with branching and merging of several concurrent execution flows.

 Features
 ========

+- Easy to use extract, transform load (ETL) pipeline tool
+- Reproducible pipeline runs for data science / machine learning tasks
+- Easy creation of pipelines using functional API chaining (see below)
 - Parallel processing of steps
 - Caching of previously run steps to speed up processing
 - Re-run of steps (and all subsequent steps) when parameters are changed
-- Easy creation of pipelines using functional API chaining (see below)
 - Save & read pipelines to/from yaml
 - Graphical output of pipeline run